tsaowe/vocabulary/README.md

 ### what is this ?
  this is a chrome extension that allow you to add your unrecognized words to a dictionary. and every time you open the new tab in chrome, you will see the words you have added.

+### features
+- color the words you have added
+- add words to the dictionary
+- change the opacity of the words you have added
+- remove words from the dictionary
+- add description to the words
+- modify the word if you want

 ### how to build local package?